ccheung0926/v2.complete-intro-to-react/README.md

 React:
 - two-way-data binding is not free in React unlilke Angular
 - eliminating time component compare to jQuery
+- React ES6 does not have PropType, can only define protype outside of the class extend

 Jest (Unit Testing)
 - renders your component out, it dumps that to a file and then it just compares against that file in the future